fahmy-dev/PIH/README.md

 This is my final project completed for Phase 1 - Software Engineering at Moringa School.

 ## Project Description
-Photo Inspiration Hub is a web app that is lets users like, comment and save photos that they like.
+Photo Inspiration Hub is a web app that lets users like photos and leave comments

 ## Table of Contents
 1. [Prerequisites](#prerequisites)